-Electric scooters have been steadily increasing in popularity in recent years.
+Electric scooters have been steadily increasing in popularity in recent years, despite plenty of confusion over their legality.

 The appeal of e-scooters owes much to offering a greener alternative to using a car or motorbike while still being less physical than cycling or walking.